cloud-solutions-studio/modern-cicd-anthos-demo/Anthos-Modern-CICD.md

 **Please ensure you create and select a new project in the next step to ensure this tutorial functions properly.**

-*Googlers Only: You should deploy the new project within the "untrusted/experimental-untrusted/experimental-gke" folder in the "google.com" org to avoid issues.
-You may need to accept the T&C [here](http://go/experimental-folder-access) to be granted access to this folder.*
+*Googlers Only: You may have difficulty deploying this demo in the "google.com" organization due to strict Organization Policies.
+It is highly reccommended to deploy this demo in a self-managed GCP organization.*

 Click **Start** to begin.